uva-cs/dsa2/pa/pa1/index.md

 Each run of the program will have only one graph, but will have multiple test cases.

-The first line of the input will contain three integers: $s$, $m$, and $h$, which are the number of nodes, side road edges, main road edges, and highway edges, respectively.
+The first line of the input will contain three integers: $s$, $m$, and $h$, which are the number of side road edges, main road edges, and highway edges, respectively.

 The next line will contain $s$ side road edges.
 Each edge is a 5-tuple: $(x_1,y_1,x_2,y_2,w)$, where $(x_1,y_1)$ is the starting coordinate of the edge, $(x_2,y_2)$ is the ending coordinate, and $w$ is the weight (cost) of traversing that edge.
 All edges in this assignment are bi-directional.
 As before, these values are all on one line, so consecutive sets of five integers form one edge.